PriSUD-Nordic: Treating substance use disorders in the prison population

 To reach the ambitious aims of the PriSUD-Nordic study, we will analyze a wide range of existing, high quality Nordic registry data available for research, combined with analysis of qualitative data based on ethnographic fieldwork and semi-structured interviews.

 When investigating the epidemiology of SUD among people in prison with longitudinal registry data, it is therefore relevant to take the context of the prison into account.
 Two methodological approaches will be at the center of the qualitative research; the ethnographic fieldwork and semi structured interviews.
 The ethnographic fieldwork could focus on the SUD treatment situation and the context surrounding this, with the researcher being present in the context of the SUD treatment.
 This could be the prison wards, the various treatment facilities inside the prison or outside the prison.
-In terms of the interviews, it would be relevant to talk to both prisoners, who have been in SUD treatment, prisoners who have not, health care providers, other SUD treatment provider, eg therapists or coaches, social workers or other people situated in the prison context, whether they have a direct, in direct or no association to the SUD treatment.
+In terms of the interviews, it would be relevant to talk to prisoners who have been in SUD treatment, prisoners who have not, health care providers, other SUD treatment providers such as therapists or coaches, social workers as well as other people situated in the prison context, whether they have a direct, indirect or no association to the SUD treatment.

 The specific scientific aims for the qualitative study are:

 Aim QI: Investigate the nature, norms, mechanisms and process of SUD treatment in prisons

 Aim QII: Investigate post-release narratives among former prisoners